This post may contain affiliate links. For full information, please see our disclaimer here.

 Tips for finding great holiday packages

-Travel planning can be made extra great if you score a deal but it can also be a massive waste of time if you go down the rabbit hole of offers and end up booking something thinking you are getting a discount only to realise you aren’t.
+Travel planning can be made extra great if you score a deal but it can also be a massive waste of time if you go down the rabbit hole of offers and end up booking something thinking you are getting a discount only to realize you aren’t.
 Here are some of our tips:

 - Use incognito tabs.
 Yes, this trick also works for deal sites, in the same way we’ve discussed above for both flights and hotels.